collamaf/SimDaVinci/README.md

 ### GaSet
 To choose the experimental setup;
-- 1: "bare probe", no "catafalco"
+- 1: "bare probe", no "catafalco" [default]
 - 2: "catafalco" in PVC for liquid source measurements

 ### Z
-Distance from probe frontshield to source surface;
+Distance from probe frontshield to source surface [mm, def: 2]

 ### AbsT
 Absorber's thickness [mm, def: 1]

 ### AbsD
 Diameter of the absorber's hole in its center.
-If <0 no absorber is placed (default). [mm]
+If <0 no absorber is placed. [mm, def: -1]

 ### AbsMat
-Absorber's material; if AbsMat1->Cu, else if AbsMat2->Pb, else if AbsMat3->Alu, else if AbsMat4->PVC.
+Absorber's material:
-- 1: Cu
+- 1: Cu [def]
 - 2: Pb
 - 3: Alu
 - 4: PVC